bethanygardner/gender-bias-names-public/analysis/exp1_analysis_main.md

     ## GndrRtngCnt -0.179  0.122
     ## Cvfll:GndRC  0.111 -0.172 -0.409

-More SHE responses as first names become more feminine.
-Difference between First and Full is now significant (as compared to condition-only model).
+-   More *she* responses as first names become more feminine.

+-   Difference between First and Full is now significant (as compared to condition-only model).